Exploring Close to Home: North Americaby Joy Pecknold

 Masterful at creating a zen atmosphere, the Shangri-La Toronto (pictured), which towers above the city, provides a place to clear one’s head when needed.
 Get a dose of rural respite in Niagara-on-the-lake, just a 90-minute-drive away.
 Here, the waterfront Harbour House is open.
 For more space and saltier air, the Fox Harb’r Resort (pictured) in Nova Scotia sits on 1,100 oceanfront acres with a championship golf course and short course—the property even has its own airstrip for arrivals.

 They don’t call her Beautiful British Columbia for nothing, and it’s well known amongst locals that, in any given year, summer is the best time to stay in the province.
-In Vancouver, celebrate a special occasion with a staycation at the colourful at Opus Vancouver in Yaletown.
+In Vancouver, celebrate a special occasion with a staycation at the colorful Opus Vancouver in Yaletown.
 For a dose of mountain air, take the scenic two-hour drive up to Whistler and check into the waterfront Nita Lake Lodge (pictured).
 Farther afield, in the small surf town of Tofino, the Wickaninnish Inn (pictured) is slated to reopen for British Columbians June 26.

 The work of renowned architect César Pelli, St. Regis Mexico City (pictured) offers spectacular views for staycationers.
 Less than two hours outside the city, Amomoxtli is an oasis, enveloped by greenery and tucked into the El Tepozteco mountains.
 Those ready to venture farther out from the city, can return to the coastal resorts—Andaz Mayakoba (pictured) reopened June 15, and Palmaïa The House of AïA and Viceroy Los Cabos follow on July 1.